Types of PCB

 FR is an abbreviation for Fire Retardant.
 FR4 is the most common glass laminated material for all types of PCB fabrication.
 FR4 is a composite material that is based on woven glass-epoxy compounds.
 It is very useful because it gives us excellent mechanical strength.

 This material is based on phenol and paper compounds.
 We mostly use this material only for single-layer PCBs.
-Both FR2 and FR1 have the same properties.
-However, they have one difference which is glass transition temperature.
-FR2 has a lower glass transition temperature in comparison to the FR1.
-We further divide these materials in halogen-free, standard, and non-hydrophobic.
+FR2 and FR1 have the same properties, however, they have one difference which is glass transition temperature.
+FR2 has a lower glass transition temperature in comparison to FR1.
+We further divide these materials into halogen-free, standard, and non-hydrophobic.

 This material is a composite of phenol compounds, paper, and woven glass epoxy.
 We use this material only for single-layer PCB.
-We can use CEM-1 as an alternative to FR4.
-However, CEM-1 is more costly than FR4.
+We can use CEM-1 as an alternative to FR4, but CEM-1 is more costly than FR4.

 This material is white in appearance and we mostly use it in double-layer PCBs.
 It is based on glass epoxy compounds.
 CEM-3 is cheaper than FR4 so it is a good alternative.
 However, it has lower mechanical strength in comparison to FR4.

 It is a kind of fiberglass that is impregnated with resin.
-These resins are pre-dried, so it sticks, flows and completely immerses when heated.
+These resins are pre-dried, so they stick, flow, and completely immerse when heated.
 The adhesive layer of the prepreg gives it a comparable strength to the FR4.

-MOKO Technology is a leading company in the field of Printed Circuit Boards (PCBs).
-We specialize in all types of PCB manufacturing with multiple materials since 2006.
+Different printed circuit boards have different characteristics and are suitable for different use environments, so before choosing a PCB, you need to understand each type of PCB and consider factors such as space size, and mechanical and electrical stability.
+MOKO Technology is a leading company in the field of Printed Circuit Boards.
+We specialize in all types of PCB and provide one-stop PCB solutions ranging from PCB design to manufacturing, PCB assembly, and testing.
 Feel free to contact us if you have any queries or if you want a quote.